kobayutapon/meta-nxp-connectivity/README.md

 # What's new

-- Support Matter controller application and Matter demo applications on i.MX 93 FRDM Platform, support OpenThread Border Router and OpenThread on i.MX 93 FRDM Platform.
+- Support Matter controller application and Matter demo applications on i.MX 91 FRDM Platform, support OpenThread Border Router and OpenThread on i.MX 91 FRDM Platform.
-- Support i.MX 91 QSB Platform.
+- Integrated with Linux L6.12.20 and Yocto Walnascar.
-- Integrated with Linux L6.12.3_1.0.0 and Yocto Styhead.
+- Support Add device by QRCode in chip-tool-web2, Support ECM for open commisiong window, Support OTA file upload and chip-ota-provider in chip-tool-web2.

 # How to build the Yocto image with integrated OpenThread Border Router